 - development of skills in analysis of arguments and data from research papers

-- development of skills of reasoned argument in written and oral presentation of scientific investigations and exegesis
+- development of skills of reasoned argument in written and oral presentation of scientific investigations

 - verbal and written communication skills